DevNatan/docker-kotlin/README.md

     }
 }
 ```

-## Java integration
-You can safely use Yoki in your Java project, we work to maintain decent compatibility with Java projects as the project is expected to be used in non-Kotlin projects too.
-If you want to use Yoki in your Java project, use the artifact suffixed with `-jvm`.

 ## Contributing
 Like all other Katan projects, Yoki is open-source and we lovingly accept any contribution to the project.